eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ## Example connection with mapping conditions

-The following example connection defines `incomingConditions` and `outgoingConditions`for the ConnectionStatus mapping engine.<br/>
+The following example connection defines `incomingConditions` and `outgoingConditions`for the ConnectionStatus mapping engine.
-Optional incomingConditions are validated before the mapping of inbound messages.<br/> Optional outgoingConditions are validated before the mapping of outbound messages.<br/>
+Optional incomingConditions are validated before the mapping of inbound messages.
+Optional outgoingConditions are validated before the mapping of outbound messages.
 Conditional Mapping can be achieved by using [function expressions](basic-placeholders.html#function-expressions).
 When multiple incoming or outgoing conditions are set for one `mappingEngine`, all have to equal true for the mapping to be executed.